NaimAyat/UCLA_CS118/StudyGuide.md

     * Each pair of connected ASes needs to run the same inter-AS routing protocol to exchange reachability information.
 Neighboring ASs send eachother the list of prefixes that are reachable from that AS.
 29. What is hot potato routing?
 How is it used?
     * In hot-potato routing, the AS gets rid of the packet (the hot potato) as quickly as possible (more precisely, as inexpensively as possible).
 This is done by having a router send the packet to the gateway router that has the smallest router-to-gateway cost among all gateways with a path to the destination.
 It is a step in adding an outside-AS destination in a router's forwarding table, since we want to choose the gateway that hast the smallest least cost.
+### Link Layer
+1. Why do you need a new link-layer header (frame header) in addition to IP header?
+   * If the link layer performs error detection, then it is the sending controller that sets the error-detection bits in the frame header and it is the receiving controller that performs error detection.
+Moreover, the frame header contains MAC information to coordinate the frame transmissions of many nodes.
+It can provide reliable delivery, unlike IP on its own.
+2. Can an error-detection algorithm detect packet errors with 100% accuracy?
+   * No, parity checks only work in the case of single-bit errors.
+Moreover, checksum data itself can be corrupted.